Skip to contents

 • \(\pmb{\beta}_{u,t}\) is a subvector of \(\pmb{\beta}_t\) holding values for the \(u\)th combination of the non-age, non-time, non-sex/gender variables for period \(t\);

-\(\pmb{F}\) and \(\pmb{g}\) are constructed from a large database of age-specific demographic estimates by performing an SVD and standardizing.
+\(\pmb{F}\) and \(\pmb{g}\) are constructed from a large database of age-specific demographic estimates by applying the singular value decomposition, and then standardizing.

 With SVD_AR(), the prior for the \(k\)th element of \(\pmb{\alpha}_t\) or \(\pmb{\alpha}_{u,t}\) is